 Ensuring the reliability and redundancy of monitoring and control systems is another significant challenge.
 It is imperative to have backup systems ready to prevent disruptions in autonomous operations.
 Achieving this requires high redundancy in machinery systems, potentially demanding complete redundancy for unmanned cargo ships.

-Crew training and competency are vital for UMS implementation.
+What's more, crew training and competency are vital for UMS implementation.
 Crew members must be well-trained to manage the complexities of the technology and respond to emergencies effectively.
 A detailed training program is essential, covering both the technical aspects of UMS and procedures for remote monitoring, troubleshooting, and emergency response.

 Challenge | Description |